-Therefore, you must include your logo and other brand-specific elements in every work email you send out
+Therefore, you must include your logo and other brand-specific elements in every work email you send out.

 The best way to start a message

 How to start a business message?
 The beginning of your message is the first thing the recipient will notice.
 A good start means you will make a good impression.
 A bad start may mean that your message will be deleted before the recipient even gets to the point of the message.
 Remember that you are talking not to your team member, who may know everything about your company, but to your client.
-Be careful starting a massage.
+Be careful starting a message.

 Here are the three elements of a good message start:

 Most people skim through the subject lines of messages in their inbox to decide which ones are important and which ones can be opened later or deleted altogether.
 If you want your messages to be read, you must write good subject lines.

 David Masters has some good tips for writing good email subject lines:

 Masters argues that effective message topics should be relevant to the audience, as specific as possible, and directly tied to the recipient's life.
 Often, subject lines in which you try too hard to grab attention are doomed to fail.
 Exclamation points do not mean that your message will be read.
 Never send a message without a subject.
 Many email programs send messages without subjects directly to the spam folder.